suchanek/proteusPy/README.md

 ## Virtual Environment Creation

+These instructions are Unix/Mac specific.
+The should also work under WSL.

 1. *Install Anaconda (<http://anaconda.org>)*
 2. *Build the environment.*
    It's simplest to clone the repo via github since it contains all of the notebooks, test programs and raw Disulfide databases.
 The source code distribution can be also be used from pyPi as a normal package, within your own environment.